V-Sekai-fire/entities-anny-creator/README.md

-A character creator on ANNY: sliders over a permissive parametric human, in one Godot binary, exporting pure-data VRM.
+A character creator with sliders over a permissive parametric human exporting VRM.

 ## Build and check